CLP Connector¶

 Supported SQL Expressions¶

-The connector supports translations from a Presto SQL query to the metadata filter query for the following expressions:
+The connector supports translations from a Presto SQL query to the split filter query for the following expressions:

 Comparisons between variables and constants (e.g.,